like-it/docker-debian-11/README.md

 it is running on port 2222.
 You can go to http://example.local:2222

-If it ain't working you might need to add example.local to your host file.
+If it ain't working you might need to add example.local to your host file with: `127.0.0.1 example.local`.

 Read more on https://docs.r3m.io